Who’s Gonna Feed The Fish?

 As dramatized by the late Dr.Seuss in his classic literary tale of urban woe (The Cat in the Hat), mankind has long been concerned with adequate care of pet fish when the regular caretakers are unavailable.
 Unfortunately, unlike the pink Pisces in the Suess narrative, most aquarium fish appear unwilling to give the sound (but unheeded) verbal advice as to their maintenance, much less express concerns for the household as a whole.

 Summer marks the time when many American families pile into their minivans to try to “get away from it all”.
-To be sure, they’d like it “all” – including their tropical aquarium fish – to still be around when they get back.
-Along the same lines, the local aquarium shop has a vested interest in seeing that the vacationers are still customers upon their return, so it’s in everybody’s best interest to make sure the fishes’ needs are met.
+To be sure, they’d like it “all” – including their tropical aquarium fish – to still be around when they get back, so it’s in everybody’s best interest to make sure the fishes’ needs are met.

 The most pressing concern is feeding, and there are several time-tested products available to meet that demand.